willshuttleworth/anagrams/README.md

 # cheating at game pigeon

-my friends are all way better than me at the game pigeon 'anagrams' game so like any sore loser, i had decided to start cheating
+my friends are all way better than me at the game pigeon 'anagrams' game, so like any sore loser, i decided to start cheating

 ### usage